tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/Activities/02-Stu_Diabetes/README.md

 ## Predicting Diabetes

-In this activity, you will use the Pima Diabetes dataset to train a logistic regression classifier to predict diabetes.
+In this activity, you will use the Pima Diabetes data set to train a logistic regression classifier to predict diabetes.

 ### Instructions

 1. Read the data into a Pandas DataFrame.

-2. Separate the target (the `Outcome` column) from the features.
-3. Split the data into training and testing data.
+2. Split the data into training and testing data.

-4. Create a logistic regression classifier model.
+3. Create a logistic regression classifier model.

-5. Fit the model to the training data.
+4. Fit the model to the training data.

-6. Print the scores for the training and the testing data.
+5. Print the scores for the training and the testing data.

-7. Use the testing data to make predictions and compare those the the actual testing data values.
+6. Use the testing data to make predictions and compare those the the actual testing data values.

 ### Hints